charlottecockburn/ClimateDriversElectricityDemand/Input_data/readme_data.md

 worldbank_population.csv: Annual population from the World Bank

-UK_data_daily.csv: daily temperature, CDD, ELD, electricity demand, etc. for the United Kingdom.
+UK_data_daily.csv: daily temperature, ELD, electricity demand, etc. for the United Kingdom.
 Generated using scripts found in the US_UK_daily folder

-US_daily.csv: daily temperature, CDD, ELD, electricity demand, etc. for balancing authorities across the United States.
+US_daily.csv: daily temperature, ELD, electricity demand, etc. for balancing authorities across the United States.
 Generated using scripts found in the US_UK_daily folder